FINDING YOUR FLOW TOOLKIT

 In corporate America, we often use 360° feedback tools, where your performance manager, peers, subordinates, and yourself, answer a variety of questions designed to help you identify the gaps in your performance.
 Is this a useful tool?
 Absolutely!
 Are there less expensive, less technical, and more personal ways to get the feedback you need?
 You bet.
 Here are a few principles and some suggested language you can use anytime you want to gather interpersonal feedback and maximize your performance with others:

 All too many people are reactive about feedback.
-They wait until they make a mistake or do something wrong or, heaven forbid, somebody finally says it: “you stink!”
+They wait until they make a mistake or do something wrong or, heaven forbid, somebody finally says: “You stink!”
 Don’t wait for feedback to come to you.
-Don’t wait for your spouse or significant other to blurt out “you are not fulfilling your end of the bargain”.
+Don’t wait for your spouse or significant other to blurt out that “you are not fulfilling your end of the bargain”.
 Instead, beat him or her to the punch.
 Ask for it.
 Most people are willing to give it and are honored that you asked.

 “Susan, I’m really interested in improving my performance in X, would you mind sharing your perceptions with me?
 When’s a good time?”